My Story with ME/cfs

 I still have severe ME & have to manage my life ultra carefully, but many sufferers are affected far more severely and remain bed bound in darkened rooms, with some folk having to be tube fed.
 I recognise that I am so very, very fortunate.
 And feel it is only right to have given more detail.
 There are many who can barely communicate.

 ME basically deconstructed my life overnight.
-Now, ever so slowly, I’m reclaiming whatever bits I can.
+Now, ever so slowly, I’m reclaiming and attempting to maintain whatever bits I can.
 This is why I’m writing this blog.
 To share faith, hope, encouragement & discovery, and to attest to the harsh realities of ME/cfs, that many think is all in the mind.
 Believe me, it most definitely is not.

 It messed up our finances, we spent a year with no heating & have had times when we couldn’t afford food.
 And we now rent the home we used to own.
 It’s been tough and still is, on our little family, but we survive.
 Travelling of any sort has been a problem from day one for me & continues to be, so I can’t go far or often.
 I rarely leave our home or home town.
 This is the person who used to travel long haul solo with 2 under fives.